leetmaa/KMCLib/manual/_sources/usage.txt

 The Ising model we have implemented is below the critical temperature.
 Visualizing the structure along the trajectory should, since we started from a random configuration, show a transition from random to fully ordered spins.
 This figures illustrates the expected behavior.
+Note that the exact details of the figure depends on the seed value given to the pseudo random number generator.
+In this example no seed was explicitly given and the default of taking the current time as seed was therefore used.
+Due to the stochastic nature of the algorithm and the simulated process the exact images as shown below can differ significantly from the once shown here for different seed values, however the *trend* in going from a disordered to an ordered structure should be the same.

 .. figure:: ising.png
    :scale: 40 %